Chapter 1 : Professor Blackburn's Secret.

 She opened a drawer and took out a quill and a sheet of parchment.

-Her letter was referenced on the front page of the Daily Prophet under the heading Department of Magical Law Enforcement plays down Risk to Hogwarts Students.
+The following day, her letter was referenced on the front page of the Daily Prophet under the heading Department of Magical Law Enforcement plays down Risk to Hogwarts Students.

 The title alone gave Rose the feeling it wasn’t going to be good.